 - Allowing the meat to will help stop the meat from falling apart if you’re trying to get thin slices.

 - Beef stock can be used instead of water, but I find that water works just fine.

 - The carrot and onion can be left out, but they do help add flavor to the overall dish.
 It’s entirely up to you if you want to eat these at the end or just merely discard.

 The nutritional information for this dish is a bit harder to estimate since you’re unlikely to be consuming the poaching liquid.
 With that said I have gone ahead and included it anyway but keep in mind these values will be slightly lower when it comes to eating just the beef.

-As you may already know slow cookers are fantastic for cooking beef.
-There are tons of dishes that you’re able to do such as a delicious beef goulash or even everyone’s favourite beef chili.
+As you may already know most slow cookers are fantastic for cooking beef, they are perfect for getting tender flavor-packed meat that will have you coming back for seconds.
+There are tons of dishes that you’re able to do such as a delicious beef goulash or even everyone’s favorite beef chili.
 There is certainly something for everyone to try.

 I hope that you enjoy this delicious slow cooker corned beef recipe.
 If you have any feedback, variations or tips that you would like to share, then please don’t hesitate to leave a comment below.